 Licenses & Permits

-The City Clerk Division issues and maintains the licensing process.
+The City Clerk Division issues and maintains certain licenses.
 Other departments handle many common permits.

 Other Licenses and Permits